Confidence intervals in monotone regression: Bandwidth selection

 We have the following result.

 \begin{lemma} Let the conditions of Theorem \ref{th:limit_SLSE} be satisfied.
 Moreover, let $h_0=h_{n,0}\sim c_0n^{-1/9}$, as $n\to\infty$.
 Then

 \end{lemma}

-\begin{remark} Note that this convergence result does not hold if the pilot bandwidth $h_0$ is of order $n^{-1/5}$.
+\begin{remark} {\rm Note that this convergence result does not hold if the pilot bandwidth $h_0$ is of order $n^{-1/5}$.
 For this reason the method suggested in \cite{SenXu2015}, where the pilot bandwidth is chosen of order $n^{-1/5}$ will not work.
-Another way out is to use subsampling, as used in \cite{kim_piet:18:SJS}, but choosing the right subsample size is a rather hard problem. \end{remark}
+Another way out is to use subsampling, as used in \cite{kim_piet:18:SJS}, but choosing the right subsample size is a rather hard problem. } \end{remark}

 The proof of Lemma \ref{lemma:bias_term} is given in Section \ref{section:appendix}.
-The lemma suggests, as in \cite{hazelton:96}, to take the pilot bandwidth $h_0=c_0n^{-1/9}$ for some $c_0>0$ (taking the optimal order for a bandwidth for estimating the second derivative $f_0''$).
+The lemma suggests, as in \cite{hazelton:96}, to take the pilot bandwidth $h_0=c_0n^{-1/9}$ for some $c_0>0$, taking the optimal order for a bandwidth for estimating the second derivative $f_0''$ in the case that the 4th derivative $f_0^{(4)}(t)$ exists and is not equal to zero.
+Note that for our example function $f_0(x)=x^2+x/5$ we have $f_0^{(4)}(t)=0$ , so in this case we cannot apply the optimality criterion.
+The most important fact is, however, that $h_0$ has to tend slower to zero than $n^{-1/5}$, since otherwise the variance of $\tilde f_{n,h_0}''(t)$ does not tend to zero.

 For the first term on the right of (\ref{variance_bias_decomp}) we get:

 where

 if $h\sim cn^{-1/5}$ (see (\ref{bootstrap_var}) and the argument using the Lindeberg-Feller central limit theorem part of the proof of Theorem \ref{th:bootstrap_SLSE}).